 As I tried to establish the extent of the girl’s injuries, I felt like half of the world had come into the clinic to see what had happened and offer opinions.
 Our nurse took scissors to the girl’s outer clothes.
 This is something I’ve seen done in Accident and Emergency countless times but here it seemed almost criminal.
 The child probably had no other clothes and winter was approaching.

 The child had a badly bruised left arm and leg and her head had been hit too.
-I was pretty sure there were no fractures but we called an ambulance, thinking that a check in hospital would reassure everyone.
+I was pretty sure there were no fractures but we called an ambulance, thinking that a check and x-rays in hospital would reassure everyone.
 The child continued to cry.
 The child’s mother arrived and roughly snatched up her baby.
 Remonstrating.
 Trying to find out what had happened.
+There was no gentleness.
 She was distressed.
 She seemed too distressed to comfort her child.
 The refugees gathered in and around the clinic were shouting now, angry that one of their own had been hurt.

 I returned to the family I’d abandoned at the start of all this.
 The patient was a six year old boy with a chest infection.
 The mother was weeping now.
 I asked if she was worried about her son.

-‘No, no,’ she said, explaining that the accident and the toddler’s crying was an awful reminder of all that had happened to her and her family – how they had suffered so much because of Asad.
+‘No, no,’ she said, explaining that the accident and the toddler’s crying was an awful reminder, recalling all that had happened to her and her family – how they had suffered so much because of Asad.
 ‘All because of Asad.’

 I had difficulty keeping back the tears myself.
 I felt like weeping with her, but there was no time.
 The queue of patients was building up again.